Skip to main content

 // Bob creates a sub-delegation for Carol

-const subDelegation = await tc.storage.delegate({
+const subDelegation = await tc.kv.delegate({

 actions: ['read'], // Must be subset of Bob's actions